Labelbox/labelbox-python/examples/README.md

 ## Labelbox SDK Examples

 ##### This section contains examples for using the sdk.
-Ideally we will have examples for all use cases.
-If you need an example to help you with a particular use case please reach out (msokoloff@labelbox.com)
+We want this section to be as complete as possible so please reach out if you are not finding an example for your use case.

 Structure: